sawyer-greaves/lab-wiki-test/Lab_Computer_Management_Policies.md

 4. Click on *Remove User...*
 5. Choose to delete all user files. **This will remove the user's home directory and everything associated with this user.
 Make sure you have stored any data that you don't want to lose in another location.**

+In the scenario where there is not a `lab admin` account, and the only available user is `testuser`, the default password is `test1234`.
+After creating a personal user, the credentials for `testuser` should be altered to match the guidelines listed above regarding `lab admin` accounts.

 ---
 ## Remote Access to Lab Computers